kiooeht/ModTheSpire/README.md

 * Maintain launcher window size and position between uses
 * When not using debug mode, close log window when game closes
 * Retain debug mode between uses
+* Warn in launcher if mod specifies a specific StS version that doesn't match the current
 * SpireConfig: Save/load mod config options from user directory
 * Fix: Launcher UI for long lists of mod authors
 * Fix: UTF-8 support in ModInfo (pk27602017)